 The need for a biobased material is a major driver in this market.
-Like consumer product producers, producers of business equipment or durable goods are under significant pressure to become environmentally responsible when offering products including scientific lab ware, computer components and electronic devices such as cell phones, printers, personal digital assistants and MP3s to their customers.
-The use of Mirel offers producers the opportunity to position products as environmentally responsible.
+Like consumer product producers, producers of business equipment or durable goods are under significant pressure to become environmentally responsible when offering products including scientific labware, computer components and electronic devices such as cell phones, printers, personal digital assistants and MP3s to their customers.
+The use of Mirel offers producers the opportunity to demonstrate their commitment to utilizing renewable materials.